GenericMappingTools/pygmt/doc/maintenance.md

 - Added to the [pygmt-maintainers](https://github.com/orgs/GenericMappingTools/teams/pygmt-maintainers) team (gives 'maintain' permission to the repository)
 - Update the roles in the {doc}`Team Gallery <team>` page
 - Added as moderator on the [GMT forum](https://forum.generic-mapping-tools.org) (to see mod-only discussions) [optional]
+- Added as a maintainer on [Readthedocs](https://readthedocs.org/projects/pygmt-dev) [optional]

 ### As an Administrator

 - Added to the [pygmt-admin](https://github.com/orgs/GenericMappingTools/teams/pygmt-admin) team (gives 'admin' permission to the repository)
+- Added as admin on [DAGsHub](https://www.dagshub.com/GenericMappingTools/pygmt/settings/collaboration)
 - Added as maintainer on [PyPI](https://pypi.org/project/pygmt/) and [Test PyPI](https://test.pypi.org/project/pygmt) [optional]

 ## Branches